theoliverlear/Style-Guide/Style Guide/Introduction.md

 "taking influence from {book} by {author}" it is best pracice to do {thing} this way --example from {book} by {author}, chapter, page

 readability is like a loading bar of readily apperent, the sections of readily apparent code all together creates a cohesive readable document the use of the var keyword fetch vs get keywords (getter setter vs web data vs otherwise)

+how to handle boilerplate like headers styling like having curls on one line

+clean code - style distinquishes excellence from compitence cc - style is a process not a static endpoint cc-- a clean shop floor reduces accidents, well organized increases productivity

+the ultimate goal is to take a program with problems and make it into a program with less problems

+style is built piece by piece

+what is our pursuit? beauty? functionality? readability?

+according to clean code consistent indenting one of strongest effect on low bug density

-organizing library, imports, and directories how people read -- up down left right and when thats not the case capitalization and case consistency with purpose retrieving a boolean before an action or durinng it liuke has ennough money on the call or duing it when naming variable based on what it is and how it will be used if shortening a variable name, it should be readily apparent what it is with the new name ex. g not redibily apparent for graphics but graphics graphs may be better ex connection can be shortened to conn for the most part, using named variables in loops, like while, are best to understand the conditions as opposed to having to direct each condition -- in short, it should give a general
+organizing library, imports, and directories how people read -- up down left right and when thats not the case capitalization and case consistency with purpose retrieving a boolean before an action or durinng it like has enough money on the call or duing it when naming variable based on what it is and how it will be used if shortening a variable name, it should be readily apparent what it is with the new name ex. g not readily apparent for graphics but graphics graphs may be better ex connection can be shortened to conn for the most part, using named variables in loops, like while, are best to understand the conditions as opposed to having to direct each condition -- in short, it should give a general